brodkemd/UC-Quantum-tools/README.md

             state(quantumciruit)
             ```
     - `display`
-        - **Description**: Displays a circuit diagram in vscode if using the UC_Quantum_Lab vscode extension.
+        - **Description**: Displays a circuit diagram (if a circuit is passed to this function) or a matplotlib figure (if a matplotlib figure is passed to this fucntion) in vscode if using the UC_Quantum_Lab vscode extension.
 If you are not using the vscode extension, then:
             - if you provide input *path* then the circuit diagram will be saved to that path.
             - if you do *not* input *path* then a matplotlib figure will pop up.
         - **inputs**:
-            - `circuit:QuantumCircuit`: a qiskit quantum circuit.
+            - `circuit:QuantumCircuit|matplotlib.figure.Figure`: a qiskit quantum circuit or matplotlib figure.
             - `path:string` (optional): a string path that you want to save the figure to.
             - **NOTE**: if you are not using this function with the UC_Quantum_Lab vscode extension and you do not provide the path then a matplotlib figure will pop up.
         - **returns**: (nothing)